 How do I apply for a Duct Seal and Repair incentive?

-Each prequalified contractor is a local heating and cooling professional who has met Duke Energy Progress requirements.
-Only these prequalified contractors are approved to perform work eligible for Duke Energy Progress Home Energy Improvement Program rebates.
-After the prequalified contractor completes the work, he or she will assist you with submitting the rebate form to receive your cash incentive.
+Each participating contractor is a local heating and cooling professional who has met Duke Energy Progress requirements.
+Only these participating contractors are approved to perform work eligible for Duke Energy Progress Home Energy Improvement Program rebates.
+After the participating contractor completes the work, he or she will submit the rebate form to receive your cash incentive.

 Why does Duke Energy want to help me use less energy?